 Be careful not to mix medications.
 Using unnecessary medication could cause unwanted side effects.
 It’s best to take medicines that apply to your predominant symptoms.

 In the meantime, get plenty of rest.
 Your body is fighting hard against the influenza virus, so you need to give it plenty of downtime.
 Call in sick, stay at home, and get better.
 Don’t go to work or school with a fever.

 You should also drink plenty of fluids.
-Water, juice, sports drinks, and soup can help you stay hydrated.
+Water, low-sugar sports drinks, and soup can help you stay hydrated.
 Warm liquids like soup and tea have the added benefit of helping ease pain from a sore throat.